 Considering a kitchen remodel?
 Get ready to tackle some serious logistical considerations.
-There are a lot of things to think about when remodeling your kitchen, not the least of which is how to choose a backsplash.
+There are a lot of things to think about when doing a kitchen remodeling project, not the least of which is how to choose a backsplash.

 Not only does a backsplash serve a practical purpose, it can also be the aesthetic anchor that ties your entire kitchen together.
 Because of this, it’s important that you pick a backsplash that perfectly complements your space.